softlayer/jumpgate/getting-started.md

 understand:

 1. The compatibility layer has been written primarily for Python 3.3 and assumes your drivers will use this version as well.
-2. Drivers are built as a series of objects for the
+2. Drivers are built as a series of objects for the [Falcon framework](http://falconframework.org).
-3.  .
 You should be familiar with both Falcon and REST APIs in general.
 3. You need to be familiar with the expected [OpenStack API](http://api.openstack.org/api-ref.html) JSON.
 The compatibility layer will provide the endpoint mappings for you, but does not handle building valid responses.

 Once you have these things, you are ready to begin building your driver.